reduxjs/reselect/README.md

 );
 ```

-Always check that the cost of an alernative `equalityCheck` function or a deep equality check in the state update function is not greater than the cost of recomputing every time.
-Furthermore, if recomputing every time is the better option, you should think about whether Reselect is giving you any benefit over passing a plain `mapStateToProps` function to `connect`.
+Always check that the cost of an alernative `equalityCheck` function or deep equality check in the state update function is not greater than the cost of recomputing every time.
+If recomputing every time does work out to be the cheaper option, it may be that for this case Reselect is not giving you any benefit over passing a plain `mapStateToProps` function to `connect`.

 ### Q: Can I use Reselect without Redux?